 Male weed plants produce trichomes for various purposes, including a defense mechanism or to facilitate pollination.
 However male trichomes tend to have less amount of THC and other compounds.

 3. How can I get more trichomes on buds?

 There are several ways to ensure larger amount of trichomes on the buds:

 - Make sure you give the plant enough light throughout the growing season, as UV light is crucial for trichome production.
 It is crucial to check your light source in case you are growing it in an indoor grow facility.

 - Use cannabis genetics known for its increased trichome production, like those from the ‘Green rush’ in North America.

-- During the last 2-3 weeks before harvest, you need to drop the humidity to 30% while keeping the temperature under 26C – this is the only proven stress method for boosting trichome growth.
+- During the last 2-3 weeks before harvest, you need to drop the humidity to 30% while keeping the temperature under 260C – this is the only proven stress method for boosting trichome growth.

 4. Does rain wash away trichomes?